 Additionally, 1More went out of its way to get aptX and AAC Bluetooth codec support while the Sony earbuds support just AAC.
 Alternatively, Sony uses DSEE HX processing to upscale compressed audio files.
 If you’re a big wireless charging proponent, you’ll favor 1More for Sony’s case lacks wireless charging.
 What’s more, 1More’s included charging case is made from higher-quality materials than Sony’s and takes up less space.

 Qualcomm True Wireless Stereo Plus ensures a stable connection for the 1More True Wireless ANC.

 Ultimately both are great quality products, and while I prefer the Sony WF-1000XM3 over the 1More True Wireless ANC, there are plenty of reasons to champion 1More instead.

 Should you buy the 1More True Wireless ANC?

 Yes, you should absolutely get the 1More True Wireless In-Ear if you can find them.
-As of April 21, 2020, the earphones are out of stock on Amazon and on the official 1More website, further reinforcing that these ‘buds are among the best noise cancelling true wireless earbuds you can get with a starting price of $199.
+The earphones frequently go out of stock on Amazon and on the official 1More website, further reinforcing that these ‘buds are among the best noise cancelling true wireless earbuds you can get with a starting price of $199.
 Their bang-for-your-buck value will only increase as the price inevitably drops with the changing market.
 You should click out of this review knowing that 1More’s earbuds don’t have the best ANC; instead, what they offer is a comprehensive feature set and attractive design at a reasonable price.

 Frequently Asked Questions